Variable Compensation: A Comprehensive Guide

 Variable compensation is a powerful tool for companies to motivate employees, align their goals with the company’s, and manage costs.

-However, it also comes with challenges, such as perceived fairness and the risk for employees.
+However, it also comes with challenges, such as perceived fairness and employee risk.

-Therefore, it’s crucial for companies and human resource management departments to design and manage their variable compensation programs carefully, ensuring they are transparent, fair, and aligned with the company’s strategic objectives.
+Therefore, companies and human resource management departments must design and manage their variable compensation programs carefully, ensuring they are transparent, fair, and aligned with the company’s strategic objectives.